The Biggest Questions Students Have

 Below are destinations CTX students have explored recently, and some that are making plans to travel soon.

-If you would like to speak with students who've traveled, contact Study Abroad Coordinator, Richard Potts, who'll put you in touch.
-Or come to a Study Abroad info session.
+If you would like to speak with students who've traveled, come to a Study Abroad info session.